paulverger/DynamoDBIdentity/README.md

-# dapper-identity
+# DynamoDBIdentity

-This sample application demonstrates how to use ASP.NET Core Identity with your own code instead of Entity Framework to handle data storage.
+This sample application demonstrates how to use ASP.NET Core Identity with Amazon's DynamoDB instead of a relational database to handle data storage, at a significant cost saving.

-## Dapper

-I used [Dapper](https://github.com/StackExchange/Dapper), the super lightweight micro-ORM from the brilliant folks at [Stack Exchange](https://stackexchange.com/), to access the underlying database.

-But you can easily replace that with your own code if you'd rather use ADO.NET or any other data access mechanism.
+## DynamoDB is the NoSql database available on AWS.

 ## More Information

-Take a look at this [blog post](https://markjohnson.io/articles/asp-net-core-identity-without-entity-framework/) for more detailed infomation on using ASP.NET Core Identity without Entity Framework.
+Take a look at this [blog post](https://dynamodbdotnet.blogspot.com/2021/03/how-to-implement-aspnet-core-identity) for more detailed infomation on using ASP.NET Core Identity with DynamoDB.

 ## License

 MIT License

-Copyright (c) 2017 Mark Johnson
+Copyright (c) 2021 Paul Verger

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal